Last update: 01.21.2019

 - Wifi security: automatic protection when your device connects to an unsecured public Wifi

 - Port forwarding: mainly useful for P2P and connecting directly to your PC from a remote location.

-As you can see, our PureVPN review does find some upsides to look out for.
+As you can see, our PureVPN review does find quite a few upsides to look out for.
 If you can forgive them the occasional DNS and IP address leaks as well as the above-listed reliability issues, you can have one of the cheapest VPNs at your service.

 Speed: The fastest VPN?
 Or is it?

-When it comes to PureVPN speeds, we are treading on a controversial field again.
-Some users say that they are fully satisfied with the download and upload speeds, some are outraged by the slow connections, which may also not be the most stable.
+When it comes to PureVPN speeds, we’re treading on controversial ground again.
+Some users say that they’re fully satisfied with the download and upload speeds, some are outraged by the slow connections, which may also not be the most stable.